Distributed Deep Convolutional Neural Networks for the Internet-of-Things: Experimental Results

-The third CNN is the well-known AlexNet \cite{krizhevsky2012imagenet}, whose details are given in Table \ref{tab:alexnet}.
-Such a CNN is endowed with 5 convolutional layers (with 96 11x11, 256 5x5, 384 3x3, 384 3x3 and 256 3x3 filters, respectively) and 3 ful\-ly-con\-nec\-ted layers with 4096, 4096 and 2 neurons (as done in \cite{disabato2018reducing} to model a two-class problem).
+The third CNN is the AlexNet~\cite{krizhevsky2012imagenet}, whose details are given in Table~\ref{tab:alexnet}.
+Such CNN works on 227x227 RGB images and is endowed with 5 convolutional layers (with 96 11x11, 256 5x5, 384 3x3, 384 3x3 and 256 3x3 filters, respectively) and 3 ful\-ly-con\-nec\-ted layers with 4096, 4096 and 2 neurons.
 In addition, 3x3 maximum pooling layers with stride 2 are present after the first, second and fifth convolutional layers.
-A Ga\-te-Clas\-si\-fi\-ca\-tion variant of the AlexNet \cite{disabato2018reducing} has been considered where the Ga\-te-Clas\-si\-fier is placed after the second maximum pooling layer and is composed of three ful\-ly-con\-nec\-ted layers with 128, 64 and 2 neurons, respectively.
-Due to this complex architecture, the AlexNet has a higher demand in terms of memory and computational requirements than the other two CNNs.
+An Early-Exit variant of the AlexNet~\cite{disabato2018reducing} has been considered where the Early-Exit is placed after the second maximum pooling layer and is composed of three ful\-ly-con\-nec\-ted layers with 128, 64 and 2 neurons, respectively.

+The fifth considered CNN is the ResNet 101~\cite{he2016deep}, whose details are given in Table~\ref{tab:resnet}.
+This CNN works on 224x224 RGB images and is composed by a sequence of Bottleneck blocks (i.e., a sequence of a 1x1 convolution, a 3x3 convolution, and a 1x1 convolution with 4 times filters w.r.t to the other two convolutions) of increasing number of filters.
+The last two layers are an average pooling and a ful\-ly-con\-nec\-ted.

-In the four considered CNNs, the ReLUs, the batch normalization and the final softmax layers have not been explicitly mentioned since they have no parameter to store and negligible computation demands.
+In all the considered CNNs, the ReLUs, the batch normalization, and the softmax layers have not been explicitly mentioned since they have no parameter to store and negligible computational demands.